Hameds/Bugg.Ir.Nlog/README.md

 # Bugg.Ir.Nlog
-Bugg is a nuget package based on [NLog](https://github.com/NLog/NLog) for logging in ASP.NET projects
+Bugg is a nuget package based on [NLog](https://github.com/NLog/NLog) for logging in ASP.NET projects and sends your ASP.NET project logs to [bugg.ir](https://www.bugg.ir) for better log search & analytics

+## Getting started
+Bugg is a nuget package, to install Bugg using, run `Install-Package Bugg.Ir.NLog` command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)

 ## Configuration options
 after you install Bugg nuget package in your ASP.NET project, you will have two new appsetting keys in your web.config